lf-edge/eden/README.md

 Eden is the simpliest way to setup & test [EVE](https://github.com/lf-edge/eve) and [Adam](https://github.com/lf-edge/adam).

-Eden is inspired to become a Kubernetes for LFEdge
+Eden is inspired by Kubernetes workflows and CLI

-Eden is the easy way to deploy & communicate with Adam/Eve.
-You don't need any other project except Eden to try LFEdge.

 Eden contains  series of integration tests implemented in Golang.
 Tests are structured as normal Golang tests by using ```_test.go``` nomenclature and be available for test runs using standard go test framework.